Breast Care Program

 You can be referred by your family physician or you can schedule your own screening mammogram appointment through the OBSP program, at a location of your choice.

-If you are a woman under the age of 50
+If you are a woman between the ages of 40 and 49

 If you are a woman between the ages of 30 and 69